solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ```

 <Callout type="note">
-This is also time time to add additional
+This is also time to add additional
 [token extensions](/content/guides/token-extensions/getting-started.md) to your
 token to have extra functionality, for example
 [transfer fees](/content/guides/token-extensions/transfer-fee.md).